-However, in this case, we want to consider how it directly affect bounce rate.
+However, in this case, we want to consider how it directly affects bounce rate.

-When internal links are placed intelligently, users are more likely to click it, hence, reducing bounce rate.
+When internal links are placed intelligently, users are likelier to click them, reducing the bounce rate.

-Here are some good techniques to keep in mind when adding internal links in your articles:
+Here are some good techniques to keep in mind when adding internal links to your articles:

-- Add in-content internal link in a natural way so it flows with reading.
+- Add in-content internal links naturally so it flows with the reading.
 Readers are more likely to click this type of link.